 - > Take a short detour to Hickory Flat Pottery by turning left at the 3-way stop to GA 197 north toward Clayton.
-Hickory Flats Pottery is approximately one mile on the right in a rustic white farmhouse. - > Yet another mile down 197 is Burton Gallery, which has a lovely collection of art and crafts from local artisans....then turn back south to the intersection with 255 and turn left (instead of the right shown below if you didn't do the detour)
+Hickory Flats Pottery is approximately one mile on the right in a rustic white farmhouse. - > Right next door is No One Alike, a cottage shop and studio with one-of-a-kind marbling creations. - Yet another mile down 197 is Burton Gallery and Emporium, which has a lovely collection of art and crafts from local artisans....then turn back south to the intersection with 255 and turn left (instead of the right shown below if you didn't do the detour).